 At St. Nicholas Church, we celebrate liturgy at 4:30 pm Saturday afternoons in a more relaxed atmosphere, using current musical choices as we exercise our ‘fresh take’ on liturgy for today.

 Sunday mornings at 10 am, our liturgy uses prayer and music that is both traditional and contemporary in origin, style and sound.
-From September to June, we celebrate a mid-week liturgy on Wednesday evenings at 6 pm, with either a Holy Eucharist or an Evening Prayer service.

 As is the tradition within our community of faith, ALL are welcome to receive Holy Communion at St Nicholas Church.
 Our worship services are family friendly, warmly inviting and open to all God’s people.
 Fellowship and conversation, complete with coffee and pastries follows the Sunday morning liturgy.